MikeAvgeros/bay-leaf-jobs/README.md

 -   **Requirement**

-    As a User (Recruiter), I want to easily create jobs and add role and company information that can help me find the best talent.
+    As a User (Recruiter), I want to easily create jobs and add relevant information that can help me find the best talent.

 -   **Implementation**